skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 Far more insights about treating MQC in terms of code structure, the overall modules are controlled in fundamental input file run.py.
 When user select their dynamics method, they have to make md object from the subclass of :class:`MQC` class such as :class:`SH` (:class:`mqc.SH`), and a run method (``md.run``) to run that md object.
 In the md object, basic dynamics parameters such as number of steps are given as arguments.
-Besides, run methods includes overall dynamics condition as arguments.
+Besides, the run method includes overall dynamics condition as arguments.

 Arguments for ``run`` method are listed below.
 The important point is that ``run`` method is included in each md subclasses of :class:`MQC`, not :class:`MQC` itself.